-The Single Most Effective Way to Improve Your Brand’s Digital Marketing (Travel Tuesday)
+The Single Most Effective Way to Improve Your Brand’s Digital Marketing (Updated: 2017/08)

 Want to drive more direct bookings to your hotel?
 Click here to learn more

-OK, Big Thinkers, it’s pop quiz time: If you’re a hotel, resort, or restaurant, what’s the single most effective way you can improve the value of your marketing?
-More to the point, what will kill your other marketing efforts if you don’t take care of it.
+OK, Big Thinkers, it’s pop quiz time: If you’re a hotel, resort, restaurant, spa, retail store, or other service provider, what’s the simple, proven, and single most effective way you can improve your brand’s digital marketing?
+More to the point, what will absolutely kill your other marketing efforts if you don’t take care of it?

-Now before those of you outside these industries run off— and before I answer the question— stick around for minute.
+Now before those of you outside hosptiatlity run off— and before I answer the question— stick around for minute.
 For many industries, the same tactic matters just as much.

 I’ll give you a few hints: